Mason L. “Red” Cashion Jr., 1931-2019

 Super Bowl XX contained a humorous story and another life lesson for Cashion.
-After the coin toss, Cashion ran to the endzone to prepare for the kickoff.
+After the coin toss, Cashion ran to the end zone to prepare for the kickoff.
 But, he soon realized he was standing in the wrong end zone.
-He covered by stopped to talk to Patriots kicker Tony Franklin for a few moments on his way to the correct endzone.
+He covered by stopping to talk to Patriots kicker Tony Franklin for a few moments on his way to the correct end zone.

 Cashion’s crew missed enforcing the 10-second runoff rule at the end of the first half in Super Bowl XX, allowing the Bears to kick a field goal.
 The game was a blowout, so the error didn’t impact the outcome of the game.
 But Cashion was so mortified about the error, he couldn’t enjoy the afterglow of the game or any of the postgame receptions.
 In fact, he rented a car and drove all the way back to his Texas home from New Orleans.

 Cashion used that experience to remind young officials not to dwell upon a mistake and cause another one.
 And, he reminded officials not to let a mistake take away from the joy of officiating a football game.